Your Inhome Rehab - Aged Care, NDIS, In Home Rehab

 Living with Parkinson’s Disease: Understanding the Condition and the Role of Home-Based Allied Health Support

 Parkinson’s disease (PD) is a progressive neurological disorder that primarily affects movement but can also impact mood, cognition, and daily functioning.
 It is estimated that more than 100,000 Australians are living with Parkinson’s, and many require comprehensive, long-term care tailored to their unique needs.
-Living with Parkinson’s, especially at home, can be challenging—but with the right support, individuals can maintain independence and quality of life for as long as possible.
+Living with Parkinson’s, especially at home, can be challenging—with the right support, individuals may be able to maintain aspects of independence and participate meaningfully in daily life.

 Types and Symptoms of Parkinson’s Disease